sonic-net/SONiC/doc/california_law/California_law.md

 LDAP/Radius/Tacacs is under customer responsibility.

 ###  1.13. <a name='UpgradeFlow'></a>Upgrade Flow
-After upgrade to new image with soni-istall 1st boot flow is triggered and users will be forced to change their passwords
+After install new image with sonic-istall 1st boot flow is triggered and users will be forced to change their passwords

 ###  1.14. <a name='TestPlan'></a>Test Plan